kathampy/dark-scrollbars/README.md

-# dark-scrollbars
+# Dark Scrollbars
-Dark dynamic scrollbars on Firefox 72+
+Userscript to enable dark dynamic scrollbars on Firefox 72+

+Add more @matches lines for more domains.